ke8ctn/SigMF/sigmf-spec.md

    and `annotations`.
 1. Metadata key/value pairs SHALL NOT be assumed to have carried over between capture or annotation segments.
-If a name/value pair applies to a particular segment, then it must appear in that segment, even if the value is unchanged relative to the previous segment.
+If a name/value pair applies to a particular segment, then it MUST appear in that segment, even if the value is unchanged relative to the previous segment.

 All SigMF metadata is defined using the structural concepts of JSON, and when